 The western part of downtown, this hood is one of Philadelphia’s most upscale.
 The financial district is here, and it boasts some of the tallest skyscrapers in the city — so head up to the One Liberty Observation Deck and check out the view!
 Center City West is more than just a business district — there’s a thriving nightlife here.
 There are tons of great luxury apartments in City Center West for rent.

 The name of this neighborhood sounds a little bit like a hipster band, which is fitting.
 Manayunk just might be the flanneliest, beardiest part of the city.
 The main street here is full of cool little shops boutiques and art galleries.
 It’s convenient too — apartments in Manayunk are just minutes from the city center.

-The performing arts capital of Philadelphia — Avenue of the Arts is the top choice for all you culture vultures out there.
+The performing arts capital of Philadelphia — Hawthorne and the Avenue of the Arts is the top choice for all you culture vultures out there.
 The Philadelphia Orchestra, Academy of Music, Merriam Theatre, Suzanne Roberts Theatre, and Wilma theater are all located here.
 With all that, who needs Broadway?
-Apartments in Avenue of the Arts North for rent can be expensive — studios start at $1500.
+Apartments for rent in Hawthorne for rent can be expensive — studios start at $1500.

 Luxury high-rise apartments for rent can be found side by side with historic brick houses in Logan Square.
 This where you can find Philadelphia’s famous City Hall.
 Of course, the most famous attraction here is the Benjamin Franklin Parkway — this lovely green walkway is sometimes compared to the Champs Elysees!
 When you want a snack, try the Bang Bang Pie Shop on North California avenue — their homemade pies and biscuits are delicious.
 Apartments for rent in Logan Square offer easy access to the entire city.